chiselstrike/chiselstrike/docusaurus/docs/Intro/routes.md

 Cursor-based paging on the other hand leverages the user-specified sort (primary key sorting is used if no sort is specified) and uses the elements as pivots.
 This way we can directly jump to the pivot using index and start filling the page from there.

-### `Host` header

-To construct the next/prev page links, we need to know what host and possibly port to use.
-It's not trivial to retrieve it automatically due to proxies etc., hence we utilize the `Host` HTTP header from your request.
-For example `curl` sets it automatically and many HTTP libraries do the same.

-If `Host` header is not specified, we will try to guess it, but it's highly recomended that it's provided.